 The narcissist and money.

-Some of they way narcissist abuse you with finances, if you’re still with them, help with getting out.
+Some of the ways a narcissist abuse you with finances, if you’re still with them, and help with getting out.

-Financial abuse is one of the most powerful ways to keep someone trapped, 98% of abusive relationships have financial abuse, especially when children are involved.
+Financial abuse is one of the most powerful ways to keep someone trapped within any form of relationship 98 % of abusive relationships have financial abuse, especially when children are involved.

-The narcissist is the masters of manipulation, from gaslighting to silent treatment, when it comes to abuse, nothing is exempt, including your money, and their money.
+The narcissist is a master of manipulation, from gaslighting to the silent treatment when it comes to abuse, nothing is exempt, including your money, and their money.
 They exploit anything and everything to gain and keep control.

-They will put the family in debt, as they believe they are entitled to anything and everything.
+They will put the family in debt, as they believe they are entitled to anything and everything that they want.

-You may have the tight ward narcissist, that’ll not buy their children or even themselves clothes, some people are cheap, if they are pathological about it that’s not ok.
-These will often not see why they have to pay maintenance for their children.
+You may have the tight ward narcissist, that will not buy their children or even themselves clothes, some people are cheap, if they are pathological about it that’s not ok.
+These will often not see why they have to pay maintenance for their own children.

-Some narcissist are generous, to establish themselves of how important and wealthy they are.
+Some narcissists are generous, to establish themselves of how important and wealthy they are.
 If they buy you gifts, they will expect something in return.
-Those will sometimes pay maintenance for children after the breakup. some people are generous and like to spend money if they’re not pathological about it they are not a narcissist, they just like to splash the cash.
+Those will sometimes pay maintenance for children after the breakup.
+Some people are generous and like to spend money if they’re not pathological about it they are not a narcissist, they just want to splash the cash.

 Some will stop you having access to money, so your dependant on them.